CyberMyke/Photography-Full-Stack-Development-Showcase/content/pages/index.md

       - title: Unlock your dreams
         tagline: This is one of my first
         subtitle: 10 hours
-        text: >
+        text: |
-          Learn from the tutorial and build your first awesome Netlify Create site.
+          Happy with the out come and how the angels turned out
         image:
           url: /images/website-3.jpeg
           altText: Placeholder image